squid-cache/squid-cache.github.io/Features/Tproxy4.rst

  http://www.squid-cache.org/Versions/v3/3.1/

-To use TPROXY without patching you will need to run Squid 3.1, Linux kernel 2.6.28 and the corresponding iptables release (which should be 1.4.3) when they are all available.
+To use TPROXY without patching you will need to run Squid 3.1, Linux kernel 2.6.28, and iptables 1.4.3 when they are all available.

-## == Current Patches Required ==
-##

 == Squid Configuration ==